What is Stamp Duty And How Does It Works?

 How to pay stamp duty online?

-There are three ways where you can pay to the government:
+There are three ways where you can pay your Stamp duty charges to the government:

 You can go throuh our detailed blog on Stamp Duty in Delhi to know about it.

-Through e-GRAS the people need to pay it online as no hardcopies are made available to the public.
+Stamping through e-GRAS: Through e-GRAS the people need to pay stamp duty online as no hardcopies are made available to the public.
 States like Haryana, Jharkhand, Chandigarh hold e-stamp papers associated with e-GRAS.

 Factors Affecting Stamp Duty Calculation

-The amount of Stamp Duty payable is determined by several factors, including:
+The amount of Stamp Duty payment is determined by several factors, including:

 1. The Purchase Price: The higher the purchase price, the higher the Stamp Duty is payable to the government.